 The School District maintains many student records including both directory information and confidential information in compliance with FERPA requirements.
 Directory information can be provided upon request to any individual, other than a for-profit organization, even without the written consent of a parent.
 Parents may refuse to allow the Board to disclose any or all "directory information" upon written notification to the Board.
-For further information about the items included within the category of directory information and instruction on how to prohibit its release you may consult the Board's annual Family Education Rights and Privacy Act (FERPA) policy which can be found at www.neola.com/galion.
+For further information about the items included within the category of directory information and instruction on how to prohibit its release you may consult the Board's annual Family Education Rights and Privacy Act (FERPA) policy which can be found on the Galion City Schools webpage.